muratk5n/thirdwave/en/README.md

 ---

-The map suggests a next region for attack would be that pocket shown with arrow, and yes, Severodonetsk, Rubizhne, Lysychansk, Kreminna, Hirske, Popasna Berezove, Toshkivka - all being shelled.
+The map suggests a possible region for attack would be that pocket shown with arrow, and yes, Severodonetsk, Rubizhne, Lysychansk, Kreminna, Hirske, Popasna Berezove, Toshkivka - all being shelled.
 If RU takes the region the red block will get bigger.

 [[-]](https://pbs.twimg.com/media/FPZVQEpWYAE1r0R?format=png&name=small)

 ---

 MSM is not even providing Liveuamap level reporting here.
 See the red regions in the map.
-Those are RU areas; not newsworth? \#liveuamap
+Those are RU areas; not newsworthy?

 [[-]](https://pbs.twimg.com/media/FPZWhNmX0AQ7ALF?format=png&name=small)